138over/woo-server/README.md

 We are always onboarding ourselves, team members, customers, partners, clients, vendors

 **faasd**
-is an early work in progress. the first step will be to bootstrap a standalone ecosystem that includes a virtual machine orchestrator (multipass), a virtual machine, a docker registry, and finally a faasd service
+is an early work in progress to make FaaS the center of the software ecosystem design. the first step will be to bootstrap a standalone ecosystem that includes a virtual machine orchestrator (multipass), a virtual machine, a docker registry, and finally a faasd service

 Some of the first steps have been implemented, but not validated.